 Ms. Tippett: Talk to me about what it means to you, and how you think about the fact that although you are this rather small community in this small town in Iowa, you're also a part of a much larger movement that is in many countries.

 Ms. Horstmann: It really helps us to know that there's other people living similar lives.
 I mean, I just don't think we could do this if we were just The Arch.
-It's a challenging lifestyle, it's a lifestyle that's—it's just founded and you live and breath commitment.
+It's a challenging lifestyle, it's a lifestyle that's—it's just founded and you live and breathe commitment.
 And we're on this journey together with lots of other people to help us on the way.

 [The Arch core members singing a hymn]